imajus/neobase-ai-dba/SETUP.md

 5. Run `go run cmd/main.go` to run the backend.
 6. Alternatively, you can run the backend in docker via `docker-compose.yml` available on the root folder.

+### Run via Docker Compose
+You can also run the whole application directly via `docker-compose.yml` available on the root folder.

 ## Thank you for using NeoBase!